KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Windows11-VM-setup.md

 ---

+## Step 3: Powering on and Installing Windows 11
-9. Powering on Windows 11 VM for the first time.
+1. Powering on Windows 11 VM for the first time.

    - Select **Windows 11** VM and Select the green **Start** arrow.
    - Click inside of the newly opened window.
-It will display **Press any key to boot from CD or DVD..**
+It will display **Press any key to boot from CD or DVD..**  Press any key to continue.

-10. Installion of Windows 11
+2. Installion of Windows 11

+   -